wp-plugins/blip-slideshow/readme.txt

 == Known Issues ==

-* Though MooTools is used in compatibility mode and will function with most Javascript frameworks including jQuery, it will break if script.aculo.us is loaded on your page, for example by [Lightbox 2](http://wordpress.org/extend/plugins/lightbox-2/).
+* MooTools is used in compatibility mode and will function with most Javascript frameworks and toolkits including jQuery.
+However, it is not compatible with the Javascript framework called Prototype, used indirectly by WordPress plugins [Lightbox 2](http://wordpress.org/extend/plugins/lightbox-2/).
 Use [Colorbox](http://wordpress.org/extend/plugins/search.php?q=colorbox) or [Slimbox](http://wordpress.org/extend/plugins/search.php?q=slimbox) plugins instead.
 * Although multiple slideshows per page are possible, only Colorbox plugins support two or more of those slideshows having a Lightbox.
 * [Slideshow type "Fold" does not work in Internet Explorer](http://code.google.com/p/slideshow/issues/detail?id=195).